Chelsea F.C.: Stadium

 Chelsea have only had one home ground, Stamford Bridge, where they have played since the team's foundation.
 The stadium was officially opened on 28 April 1877 and for the next 28 years it was used by the London Athletic Club as an arena for athletics meetings.
-In 1904 the ground was acquired by businessman Gus Mears and his brother Joseph, who had also purchased nearby land (formerly a large market garden) with the aim of staging football matches on the now 12.5 acre (51,000 m2) site.
-Stamford Bridge was designed for the Mears family by the noted football architect Archibald Leitch, who had also designed Ibrox, Craven Cottage and Hampden Park.
+In 1904, the ground was acquired by businessman Gus Mears and his brother Joseph, who had purchased nearby land (formerly a large market garden) with the aim of staging football matches on the now 12.5 acre (51,000 m2) site.
+Stamford Bridge was designed for the Mears family by the noted football architect Archibald Leitch, who had designed Ibrox, Craven Cottage and Hampden Park.
 Most football clubs were founded first, and then sought grounds in which to play, but Chelsea were founded for Stamford Bridge.

 Starting with an open bowl-like design and one grandstand with seating, Stamford Bridge had an original capacity of around 100,000, making it the second biggest stadium in England after Crystal Palace.
-The early 1930s saw the construction of a terrace on the southern part of the ground with a roof that covered around one fifth of the stand.
+The early 1930s saw the construction of a terrace on the southern part of the ground with a roof that covered around 20% of the stand.
 As the roof resembled that of a corrugated iron shed, the stand eventually became known as the "Shed End", although it is unknown who first coined this name.
 From the 1960s, it became known as the home of Chelsea's most loyal and vocal supporters.
 In 1939, another small seated stand was added, the North Stand, which remained until its demolition in 1975.

 In the early 1970s, the club's owners announced a modernisation of Stamford Bridge with plans for a state-of-the-art 50,000 all-seater stadium.
 Work began in 1972 but the project was beset with problems and ultimately only the East Stand was completed; the cost brought the club close to bankruptcy.
 The freehold was sold to property developers and the club were under threat of eviction from the stadium.
 Following a long legal battle, it was not until the mid-1990s that Chelsea's future at Stamford Bridge was secured and renovation work resumed.
 The north, west and southern parts of the ground were converted into all-seater stands and moved closer to the pitch, a process completed by 2001.
 The East Stand was retained from the 1970s development.
 In 1996, the north stand was renamed the Matthew Harding stand, after the club director and benefactor who was killed in a helicopter crash earlier that year.